58.5% of Google searches now end without a single click.

 Google sees through this immediately.

-For a roofing company, that might mean discussing the specific weather challenges in each city you serve.
+For a roofing company, that means discussing the specific weather challenges in each city you serve.
 For a medical practice with multiple locations, it means unique team bios and specific services available at each office.
 The goal is pages that genuinely help someone in that location — not pages that exist only to rank for “[service] in [city]” keywords.

 Step 8: Win Featured Snippets and People Also Ask Using Effective SEO